Does Reverse Osmosis Waste Water

 How Does Reverse Osmosis Work?

-In simple terms, the process utilizes household water pressure to push water through a series of water filters including a semi-permeable membrane.
+Before discussing water waste, it's important to understand how reverse osmosis water filtration works.
+In simple terms, the reverse osmosis process utilizes household water pressure to push water through a series of water filters including a semi-permeable membrane.
 Because the pressure is higher on the outside of the membrane, the small water molecules pass through to the lower pressure side, and the larger molecules of contaminants are rejected and cannot push through.
 These trapped impurities are then washed away by—you guessed it—water!

 The small water molecules that were able to push through the RO membrane, are collected in a storage tank and you have pristine water ready for consumption.

-Our company has been in the water filtration business for 25+ years, and we've found that reverse osmosis consistently proves to be one of the most effective ways to filter water.
+Our company has been in the water filtration business since 2003, and we've found that reverse osmosis consistently proves to be one of the most effective ways to filter drinking water.
+But we invite you to learn more about the advantages and disadvantages of RO systems before making a purchase.

 Learn more at https://www.espwaterproducts.com/understanding-ro...